VISUALIZATION TECHNIQUES FOR TENNIS

 Tina (not her real name) was developing her net game.
 Like all new players to netplay, she was having problems executing her new volley techniques and being spontaneous with her movement and positioning.

-Tina came up with an Evocative Animal that helped her mirror the demeanor she wished to copy when she was at the net.
+Tina came up with an Evocative Animal that helped her mirror the demeanour she wished to copy at the net.
 She decided on a Tiger as her Evocative Animal.
-A tiger image helped her move quicker, change direction easier and close in on short volleys more instinctively, whereas previously, these qualities seemed beyond her capabilities.
+A tiger image helped her move more quickly, change direction more easily, and close in on short volleys more instinctively, whereas previously, these qualities seemed beyond her capabilities.

-Visualization is a fun yet very effective teaching tool that can overcome mental and technical issues.
-It can be used as a last resort backup when all else fails, or it can be used initially to assist a player in understanding a concept or physical action.
+Visualisation is a fun yet highly effective teaching tool that can address mental and technical challenges.
+It can be used as a last-resort backup when all else fails, or as an initial aid to help a player understand a concept or physical action.

-All coaches need to have visualization in their tool kit.
+All coaches need to have visualisation in their toolkit.

 Comments